derrick-yu1/4-Bit-CPU/README.md

 T5:

-The data at the address of the RAM module will be loaded into the program counter.
+Description: The data at the address of the RAM module will be loaded into the program counter.

 Timing Diagram: